-All individuals who have received a U Card must comply with the conditions set forth in this policy and the Administrative Procedure: Obtaining and Maintaining a U Card.
+All individuals who have received a U Card must comply with the conditions set forth in this policy and Administrative Procedure: Obtaining and Maintaining the U Card.

-Individuals who are required to wear the U Card as a condition of employment must wear the card face up at all times when in non-public spaces, high risk areas, or mandatory use situations.
-Departments are responsible for monitoring and addressing non-compliance of the individuals to whom this requirement applies.
-Employees in non-public or high-risk areas are encouraged to approach any individual seen accessing restricted work space without wearing a U Card and offer to provide assistance.
-Employees who are not comfortable approaching these suspicious persons should immediately call 911 to report the presence of suspicious individuals to local law enforcement.
+Individuals who are required to wear the U Card as a condition of employment must wear the card face up at all times when in non-public spaces, high-security areas, or mandatory use situations.
+Departments are responsible for monitoring and addressing non-compliance of individuals to whom this requirement applies.
+Employees in non-public or high-security areas are encouraged to approach any individual seen accessing a restricted work space without wearing a U Card and offer to provide assistance.
+For additional information regarding U Card requirements within University facilities see Administrative Policy: Getting Access to University Buildings.

-University campuses, colleges, departments or units pursuing the establishment of using an identity authentication method to verify service eligibility or for secured facility access must use the U Card.
+University campuses, colleges, departments or units who do or will require the establishment of an identity authentication method to verify service eligibility or for secured facility access must use the U Card.

 Units may not retain U Cards as collateral for departmental services.

-The individual cardholder is responsible for the U Card.
+The individual cardholder is responsible for maintaining their U Card.
 Departments cannot retain U Cards at graduation or upon termination or separation of employment.
 Cardholders should not give their U Cards to their former departments as collateral, nor should they return their U Card to the U Card Office.
-The U Card may continue as an active card if the card holder has added value to their Gopher GOLD value account, activated TCF Bank checking, or returns at a future date to the University.
+Some value accounts on the U Card may remain active even after a person has left the University.

 Eligibility for the U Card is determined by an individual's relationship to the University at the time of printing, both role and status.

 Faculty/Staff/Regents: Faculty, staff, and University Regents must be entered into the Human Resource Management System (HRMS) to be eligible for the U Card.
-An indication that you have been entered in the Human Resource system is when you have received an official University e-mail address and/or are listed in the online directory.
+An indication that you have been entered into HRMS is when you have received an official University e-mail address and/or are listed in the online directory.
 Individuals may not obtain a U Card until the first day of their appointment.

-Visitors: Affiliated academics, staff or students, and all other visitors must be sponsored by a University department to be eligible for the U Card.
-See procedure: Obtaining and Maintaining the U Card.
+Visitors: Affiliated academics, staff, students and all other visitors must be sponsored by a University department to be eligible for the U Card.
+See Administrative Procedure: Obtaining and Maintaining the U Card.

-Physical access to designated buildings and eligibility to some campus services will be electronically authenticated via the U Card.
+Physical access to designated buildings and eligibility for some campus services will be electronically authenticated via the U Card.
 Access and eligibility may change based on a change in an individual's role or status.
 The U Card Office does not assign or manage access to secured doors.
 Departments may request that secured door access be added to a U Card.
 See Administrative Policy: Getting Access to University Buildings.